 Green Shakshuka

-Today we have a delicious vegetarian recipe from @tinastausdenschoen for you: Green Shakshuka from the Ceratal® Comfort pan .
+Today we have a delicious vegetarian recipe from @tinastausdenschoen for you: Green Shakshuka made in the Ceratal® Comfort Frying Pan.

-The Ceratal® Comfort Fissler's sustainable ceramic alternative is Ceratal®.
-The water-based ceramic coating is the best and most reliable non-PTFE alternative.
-For those who value sustainability in the kitchen, Ceratal® is the perfect choice: free of PFAS/PTFE, sustainably manufactured in Germany from up to 60% recycled aluminum, and featuring optimal heat distribution thanks to the exclusive and energy-efficient CookStar® base.
-The pan is ideal for both gentle and crispy frying and is suitable for all stovetops, including induction.
+The Ceratal® Comfort is Fissler’s sustainable ceramic alternative.
+The water-based ceramic coating is the best and most reliable non-PTFE-based alternative.
+If you value sustainability in the kitchen, the Ceratal® is the right choice: free from PFAS/PTFE, sustainably made in Germany from up to 60% recycled aluminium, and with optimal heat distribution thanks to the exclusive and energy-efficient CookStar® base.
+The Frying Pan is ideal for gentle as well as crispy frying and is suitable for all Stovetops, including induction.

 Have fun trying it out!